ojayjonathan/courier_services_mobile_app/README.md

 ## 🧐 About <a name = "about"></a>

 <p >
-Courier Services contain several software application that facilitate management and transportation of road cargo transport.
+Courier Services contain two mobile application that facilitate management and transportation of road cargo transport.
     <br>
 </p>